 Stewart Island Experience operates regular daily ferry services between Bluff and Stewart Island utilising two express catamarans - Southern Express (62 passengers) and Foveaux Express (97 passengers).

-In addition, the company offers an exciting range of island based excursions and activities, including Paterson Inlet Cruises with visits to Ulva Island wildlife sanctuary, Village and Bays Tours and Guided Walks to explore the forest and coastline.
+In addition, the company offers an exciting range of island based excursions and activities, including visits to Ulva Island wildlife sanctuary (Ulva Island Explorer), Wild Kiwi Encounter, Village and Bays Tours and Guided Walks to explore the forest and coastline.
 Rental cars, motor scooters and mountain bikes are also available for hire from our Oban Visitor Centre.

 From our helpful visitor centre staff and friendly crews to our expert hospitality teams and experienced nature guides - our staff come from a wide ranging background – from 5th generation Stewart Islanders to recent arrivals who fell in love with the area.